manmeetsg/deployment-workshop/README.md

 :rotating_light: NOTE: You will be asked to input credit card information.
 The GitHub Developer Pack will cover all costs so nothing will be charged on your card.

+Choose the “basic” support plan when prompted.
+You should receive a confirmation email from AWS.